NotSpooky/node_dlang/README.md

 # Features
 ## Implemented
-Conversion between Javascript types and D's bool, int, float, double, string, wstring, arrays, V \[string\], JSObj (statically described), JSVar, functions, function pointers, pointers to delegates, algebraics, nullables.
+Conversion between Javascript types and D's bool, int, float, double, string, wstring, arrays, V \[string\], JSObj (statically described), JSVar, functions, function pointers, pointers to delegates, algebraics, nullables and POD structs.

-The raw N-API can also be used and there's automatic conversions of napi_values.
+The raw N-API can also be used and there's automatic conversions for napi\_values.

-Ability to create JS scopes (inJSScope function).
+Ability to create JS scopes with inJSScope function.

-Ability to execute functions on module load (with MainFunction).
+Ability to execute functions on module load with MainFunction template.

 ## Coming soon
 Ability to select between Javascipt's ArrayBuffer and Array when dealing with arrays.

-Eager conversion to/from POD structs (lazy conversion is already available with JSObj and JSVar).

 # Requirements
 Just a D compiler and DUB package manager (usually included with the compiler).